List of FIU Panthers football seasons

 The FIU Panthers represent Florida International University (FIU) in Miami, Florida.
-The Panthers are an NCAA FBS college football team in Conference USA led by Mike MacIntyre and play at the on-campus FIU Stadium.
+The Panthers are an NCAA FBS college football team in Conference USA led by Willie Simmons and play at the on-campus FIU Stadium.

 This is a list of their annual results.

 Seasons

 †† 2003 season (2 wins), 2004 season (3 wins), and 2005 (5 overall wins, 3 conference wins) season wins vacated due to NCAA sanctions.